ewawrzas/Slugs-and-Dinos/README.md

 The following technologies will be used to create the game:

 + `JavaScript` for game logic
-+ JQuery render game board, pieces, and control panel
++ `jQuery` to render game board, pieces, and control panel
 + Webpack to bundle js files

 The following will be scripts in addition to the entry file: